Woman sitting on a couch using a credit card to make an online purchase on a laptop at home.

 Available credit vs. credit limit

-• When using your credit card, spend only as much as you can repay at the end of the cycle.
+• When using credit cards, spend only as much as you can repay at the end of the cycle.

 • Try to pay off your balance in full and on time every month.

-• Avoid carrying a balance that is more than 30% of your credit limit.
+• Avoid using more than 30% of your credit limit.

-A higher credit limit can help you accommodate more day-to-day expenses, larger purchases, and it may be useful during financial emergencies.
-A higher credit limit also improves your credit utilization ratio provided your spending remains the same.
+A higher credit limit can help you cover more day-to-day expenses or larger purchases.
+It may also be useful during financial emergencies.
+A higher limit can improve your credit utilization ratio, too.

 Did you know?